 Growing up with such a lover of music I was encouraged to get involved, and for many years I took piano lessons.
 Although I practised hard and often felt my mum’s hand gently squeeze my shoulder as she whispered ‘That’s nice, really nice,’ I knew that I was never going to be the next Mozart.
 It didn’t matter to her as long as I tried, but I grew to love the Austrian maestro and his wonderful works.
 Of all the great composers she introduced me to on my musical journey Mozart’s warm, inspiring and exuberant music is something that has stayed with me, and for that I will always be happily in her debt.

 Mum’s parents were not themselves musically inclined, but she told me that they were always enthusiastic for her.
 They brought her to singing lessons, and concerts when they came to town.
 She remembered getting a record player that had to be started with a winding arm, and a box of new needles.
-The records were heavy, black vinyl plates that all too often became scratched and cracked.
+The records were heavy, black plates that all too often became scratched and cracked.
 And so she spent hours in record shops and got to know the best places to go, and sometimes the owners gave her records for free because they knew she loved the music.
 She collected music by all the great composers and she was as knowledgeable of classical music as anybody I ever knew.
-I found a few of her old records recently in the attic, the sleeves dusty and torn, and I wondered how many times did she slide them out and put them on her record player.
-Countless, no doubt, I thought, and gently brushed them clean before putting them beside my CD collection.
+I found a few of her old records recently in the attic, and I wondered how many times had she slid them carefully from the dusty sleeves before putting them on her record player.
+Countless, no doubt, and I gently brushed them clean before putting them beside my CD collection.
 They may have looked awkward but their content was no different and just as enlightening.

 Years later I often took my mother to concerts in the National Concert Hall (NCH) nights out that I remember fondly.
-One particular one stands out, and the more I think about it the more I understand her love of music.
-It was a Mozart Night and the foyer was abuzz with excitement long before the start.
+The concert in celebration of Mozart’s 250th anniversary stands out, and when I think about it the more I understand her love of music.
+The foyer of the NCH was abuzz with excitement long before the start of the concert.
 We sat and had a drink, and my mother was bubbling excitedly looking at the happy faces and listening to the friendly conversations around her.
 ‘Isn’t it wonderful?’ she said, and I grinned a reply.

 I led her to our seats and she immediately leaned forward and looked over the balcony at the milling crowd below and the stage beyond.
 Then she sat back, clasped her hands tightly and nodded her head slowly in response to some inner rhythm.
 When the seats were filled the lights were dimmed and the performers took the stage.
 A silence descended and you could almost hear the audience breath as one before the music began.
 It opened with a rousing version of the Overture to the Marriage of Figaro that was loudly applauded.
 Then we had some beautifully played piano concertos and the delicious Clarinet Concerto which is my own personal favourite.